MartinHaeusler/LSM4K/README.md

 works for Java, it should also work for all other languages which offer interoperability with Java libraries.

-### What's the big difference between LSM and a B-Tree?
+### Q: What's the big difference between LSM and a B-Tree?

 A B-Tree is usually managed in data "pages".
 Each page has the same size, and a page manager loads them from disk as needed and caches them.
 When a modification